mcnaryj/McNary-Homework-3/README.md

 # Password Generator

-The objective of this assignment, as per the readme, is to create an applicate that allows employees to generate random passwords based on the selected criteria.
-The app runs in the browser, and features dynamically updated html and css features powered by the js code.
+The objective of this assignment, as per the readme, is to create an application that allows employees to generate random passwords based on the selected criteria.
+The app runs in the browser and features dynamically updated html and css features powered by the js code.

 ## Installation/Viewing the Files